UEFA demands Ukraine make changes to 'political' jersey - RFI

 European football's governing body said the message "Glory to our Heroes", a rallying cry during the 2014 anti-Russia protests in Ukraine that is featured inside the shirt, was "clearly political in nature".

-The jersey had been paraded by Ukrainian President Volodymyr Zelensky, who was quick to back the shirt after news of Russia's letter broke.

-Comedian-turned-president Zelensky posted pictures on two photographs on Instagram of himself holding a jersey and said it bore "many important symbols that unify the Ukrainian people".
+Ukrainian President Volodymyr Zelensky posted two photographs on Instagram of himself holding the jersey and said it bore "many important symbols that unify the Ukrainian people".

 The presidential press service then released a selfie Zelensky took of himself wearing the jersey.

-Posting two photographs on Instagram of himself holding a jersey with the number 95, Zelensky said: "The Ukrainian national football team's new jersey is in fact not like the others."
+"The Ukrainian national football team's new jersey is in fact not like the others," Zelensky said.

-But UEFA said the map would not need to be changed because a United Nations General Assembly Resolution "recognises the territorial borders as broadly depicted by the design".
+But UEFA said the map would not need to be removed or changed because a United Nations General Assembly Resolution "recognises the territorial borders as broadly depicted by the design".

 The slogan "Glory to Ukraine" was also approved by UEFA as "on its own (it) may be considered as a generic and non-political phrase of general national significance".